VishuMittal004/AscendAI/README.md

 1. User enters a goal, timeline, and daily hours in the `GoalForm`
 2. The frontend sends a `POST /generate` request to FastAPI
-3. FastAPI builds a prompt using `prompts.py` and calls the Ollama API
+3. FastAPI builds a prompt using `prompts.py` and calls the OpenRouter API
-4. The LLM returns a JSON-structured plan; the backend parses and saves tasks to SQLite via SQLAlchemy
+4. The LLM returns a JSON-structured plan; the backend parses and saves tasks to MongoDB via Motor
 5. The frontend polls `/stats` every 2 seconds to keep the stats panel live
 6. When a task is toggled, `POST /tasks/{id}/toggle` updates the DB; streaks and progress recalculate server-side